oneapi-src/oneMKL/README.md

 -DENABLE_CURAND_BACKEND=True   \
 ```

-Note that enabling both the cuBLAS and cuRAND backends breaks building the
-tests.

 ### Build Options
 All options specified in the Conan section are available to CMake.
 You can specify these options using `-D<cmake_option>=<value>`.